pressbooks/reusable-workflows/README.md

 * update-pot.yml

-This reusable workflow automatically generates and commits a new .pot file to any PR branches which update the .php files
+This reusable workflow automatically generates and commits a new .pot file to any PR branches.

-* update-mo.yml

 This reusable workflow automatically generates and commits machine-readable translation files to any PR branches which update the .po files in that repository.